Back to Basics in Credit Banking

 There are a number of guidelines for compliance with regard to Capital Adequacy, Income Recognition, Asset Classification and Provisioning Standards.
 Compliance of the new set of norms hinges around one key factor - How efficiently we manage our Assets and Liabilities.

 Lending activity represents the heart of Commercial Banking as loans dominate our asset holdings and generate the largest share of operating income.
-Credit Administration has, therefore, become a matter of crucial importance.
 Credit Administration includes three major functions:

 - Business Development & Credit Appraisal